 Focus on staying hydrated

-Drinking plenty of water will help keep the kidneys clear sodium, urea and toxins from the body – this can significantly lower the risk of developing chronic kidney disease.
+Drinking plenty of water will help keep the kidneys clear of sodium, urea, and toxins from the body – this can significantly lower the risk of developing chronic kidney disease.

 Keep fit and active

-Exercise and an active lifestyle is great for lowering blood pressure and this leads to a reduced risk of kidney disease.
+Exercise and an active lifestyle are great for lowering blood pressure and this leads to a reduced risk of kidney disease.

 Eat healthily and keep your weight in check

-Aside from the obvious health benefits, a healthy diet and weight can help prevent conditions associated with kidney disease, such as diabetes and heart disease.
+Aside from the obvious health benefits, a healthy diet and weight can help prevent conditions associated with kidney diseases, such as diabetes and heart disease.